chancecorbeil/OSC-Elate/README.md

 To get OSC addresses from Resolume, enter OSC Shortcut mode (Shortcuts > Edit OSC), and click a control.
 The Shortcuts panel will show the OSC address.

-With these functions, we can design our own interfaces for Resolume and cpntrol the software locally from the browser.
+With these functions, we can design our own interfaces for Resolume and control the software locally from the browser.